DataFire/Integrations/integrations/generated/azure_apimanagement_apimdeployment/README.md

   * managementApiUrl `string`: Management API endpoint URL of the API Management service.
   * notificationSenderEmail `string`: Email address from which the notification will be sent.
   * portalUrl `string`: Publisher portal endpoint Url of the API Management service.
+  * privateIPAddresses `array`: Private Static Load Balanced IP addresses of the API Management service in Primary region which is deployed in an Internal Virtual Network.
+Available only for Basic, Standard and Premium SKU.
+    * items `string`
   * provisioningState `string`: The current provisioning state of the API Management service which can be one of the following: Created/Activating/Succeeded/Updating/Failed/Stopped/Terminating/TerminationFailed/Deleted.
+  * publicIPAddresses `array`: Public Static Load Balanced IP addresses of the API Management service in Primary region.
+Available only for Basic, Standard and Premium SKU.
+    * items `string`
   * scmUrl `string`: SCM endpoint URL of the API Management service.
-  * staticIps `array`: Static IP addresses of the API Management service virtual machines.
-Available only for Standard and Premium SKU.
-    * items `string`
   * targetProvisioningState `string`: The provisioning state of the API Management service, which is targeted by the long running operation started on the service.
   * virtualNetworkConfiguration [VirtualNetworkConfiguration](#virtualnetworkconfiguration)
-  * virtualNetworkType `string` (values: None, External, Internal): The type of VPN in which API Managemet service needs to be configured in.
+  * virtualNetworkType `string` (values: None, External, Internal): The type of VPN in which API Management service needs to be configured in.
 None (Default Value) means the API Management service is not part of any Virtual Network, External means the API Management deployment is set up inside a Virtual Network having an Internet Facing Endpoint, and Internal means that API Management deployment is setup inside a Virtual Network having an Intranet Facing Endpoint only.

 ### ApiManagementServiceCheckNameAvailabilityParameters
 * ApiManagementServiceCheckNameAvailabilityParameters `object`: Parameters supplied to the CheckNameAvailability operation.